Quick Answer

 - Log runtime hours for service scheduling

-- Higher battery replacement frequency (heat degrades faster)
+- Higher battery replacement frequency (heat degrades batteries 30-40% faster)

 - Add 15-25% to base maintenance costs